WSA: Reflected DOM XSS

 Figure 1: Search and Response

-is called, which taking the
+Then the function displaySearchResults() is called, which taking the

-(what was returned), populates the
+information from searchResultsObj (what was returned), populates the

 results page.

-(our input) gets added in h1.innerText
+The searchTerm (our input) gets added in h1.innerText, while for every

-the following process is followed:
+searchResult the following process is followed:

 - If there is an

-field:- Creates a ink element pointing to
+idfield:- Creates a ink element pointing to

-"/post?postId=" + searchResult.id
+"/post?postId=" + searchResult.id - If there is a

-with source:"/image/" + searchResult.headerImage
+imgwith source:"/image/" + searchResult.headerImage

 - Adds an